harness/developer-hub/docs/platform/pipelines/w_pipeline-steps-reference/pipeline-faq.md

 ---
 title: Pipeline Frequently Asked Questions
-description: Frequently asked questions about Pipelines.
+description: Frequently asked questions about pipelines.
 sidebar_position: 5
 ---

-## Common Questions asked about Pipeline

-#### Q: How can I get the status of harness pipeline during the run itself?
+#### Q: How can I get the status of Harness pipeline during the run itself?
 A: You can use any status value in a JEXL condition.
 For example, `<+pipeline.stages.cond.spec.execution.steps.echo.status> == "FAILED"`
 The expression `<+execution.steps.[step Id].status>` resolves to the status of a step.
 For example, `<+execution.steps.mystep.status>`.

-#### Q: Is there a trigger with condition type On Pipeline completion , so that once one pipeline completes it triggers another pipeline?
+#### Q: Is there a trigger with condition type On ipeline completion , so that once one pipeline completes it triggers another pipeline?
 A: We do not have a trigger, but, we do have a stage called Pipeline Chaining which lets you start a pipeline based on a pipeline completing.